PANCHAYATANA PARAMPARA

 याभ्यां विना न पश्यन्ति सिद्धाःस्वान्तःस्थमीश्वरम्।

-Shree Saunsthan Gaudapadacharya Kavale Math’s Bhavani Shankar Panchayatan dev in the suvarna (golden) peeth
+Shree Saunsthan Gaudapadacharya Kavale Math’s Shree Bhavani Shankar and Saha Panchayatan devatas in the Suvarna peeth

 The deities worshipped by Kavale Mathadeesh Shreemat Shivanand Saraswati Swami Gaudapadacharya during Trikala (Morning, Noon and Night) puja everyday illustrating the Panchayatana puja system.
-Panchayatana Pooja consists of the worship of five deities arranged in a quincunx pattern: Vishnu Dev, Shiva Dev, Surya Dev (Sun), Ganesha Dev, and Sri Durga Devi (Ambika).
+Panchayatana Pooja consists of the worship of five deities arranged in a quincunx pattern: Vishnu Dev, Shiva Dev, Surya Dev, Ganesha Dev, and Sri Shakti Devi.
 This Panch-Deva Upasana of the Smarta tradition is mentioned in the Mahabharata and Vaishnav Sattvika Puranas like the Padma Purana and Narada Purana.
 In this system, one of the five deities is considered the primary deity, with the others complementing and leading to the primary deity.
 The arrangement of the deities symbolizes the interconnectedness and harmony of the different aspects of the divine.

 In the Kavale Smarta sampradaya, the central deity is Bhavani Shankar (Shiva-Ishta Devta), surrounded by four others: